quiksilvr476/freshservice/README.md

 ```
 // FreshService API Key
 FRESHSERVICE_KEY='yourAPIKeyHere'
 FRESHSERVICE_URL='yourDomainHere.FRESHSERVICE.COM'

+// Dell
+DELL_API_KEY='yourDellAPIKeyHere'
 ```

 #### Dell Warranty Check via the Dell API
-For the Dell Integration to work we need to indentify the Vendor code in FreshService associated with Dell.
+For the Dell Integration to work we need to identify the Vendor code in FreshService associated with Dell as we can't yet pull the Manufacturer from the FreshService API.
 Unfortunately that means this only works with computers purchased directly from Dell.

 1. In FreshService go to Admin > Vendors
 2. Click on Dell